JorgeAngel/jorgeangel.github.io/_pages/publications.md

 ## Refereed Journal Articles and Proceedings

+* Appino, R. R., Wang, H., González Ordiano, J.Á., Faulwasser, T., Mikut, R., … & Pierluigi M. (accepted).
+Energy-Based Stochastic MPC for Integrated Electricity-Hydrogen VPP in Real-Time Markets.
+In 2020 Power Systems Computation Conference.

+* González Ordiano, J.Á., Finn, L., Winterlich, A., Moloney, G., & Simske, S. (accepted).
+A Method for Estimating Driving Factors of Illicit Trade Using Node Embeddings and Clustering.
+In Proceedings of the 12th Mexican Conference on Pattern Recognition.

+* González Ordiano, J.Á., Finn, L., Winterlich, A., Moloney, G., & Simske, S. (2020, June).
+On the Analysis of Illicit Supply Networks using Variable State Resolution-Markov Chains.
+In Proceedings of the 18th International Conference on Information Processing and Management of Uncertainty in Knowledge-Based Systems.

 * González Ordiano, J. Á., Gröll, L., Mikut, R., & Hagenmeyer, V. (2020).
 Probabilistic Energy Forecasting using the Nearest Neighbors Quantile Filter and Quantile Regression.
 International Journal of Forecasting, 36(2), 310-323.

 * Appino, R. R., González Ordiano, J. Á., Munzke, N., Mikut, R., Faulwasser, T., & Hagenmeyer, V. (2019, May).
 Assessment of a Scheduling Strategy for Dispatching Prosumption of an Industrial Campus.
 In Proceedings of the "Internationaler ETG-Kongress 2019" (pp. 289-294).
 VDE-Verlag.